awsdocs/amazon-opensearch-service-developer-guide/doc_source/sizing-domains.md

 The size of your source data, however, is just one aspect of your storage requirements\.
 You also have to consider the following:

 1. Number of replicas: Each replica is a full copy of an index and needs the same amount of disk space\.
 By default, each Elasticsearch index has one replica\.
-We recommend at least one to prevent against data loss\.
+We recommend at least one to prevent data loss\.
 Replicas also improve search performance, so you might want more if you have a read\-heavy workload\.

 1. Elasticsearch indexing overhead: The on\-disk size of an index varies, but is often 10% larger than the source data\.
 After indexing your data, you can use the `_cat/indices` API and `pri.store.size` value to calculate the exact overhead\.
 The `_cat/allocation` API also provides a useful summary\.